-Curt Newsome enters his fifth year as the Head Football Coach at Emory & Henry College.
+Curt Newsome enters his sixth year as the Head Football Coach at Emory & Henry College.
 A 1982 graduate of E&H, Newsome returned to his alma mater in January of 2014 with 15 years of NCAA Division I coaching experience to become the program's 20th head coach.

 Emory & Henry went 6-4 in 2016 with a 5-2 record against ODAC teams.
 The Wasps reeled off five straight wins to finish the year tied for second place in the league.
 Nine different players were named to the all-league teams including McFarland Murph, Tre'von Lightfoot and Da'von Keith, who added All-South Region accolades.

 In 2015, Emory & Henry posted a 6-4 record with a 4-3 mark against ODAC foes.
 The Wasps picked up a signature non-conference win against NCAA Division I FCS East Tennessee State, 27-24, in September.
 For a second season, a dozen Wasps were tabbed as all-league with Tre'von Lightfoot and Skyler Simcox earning All-South Region honors.